 The publication was renamed Ethix in the May/June 1999 issue at the suggestion of a colleague Mark Neuenschwander (The Neuenschwander Company).
 David and Al were co-directors of IBTE.
 Al wrote the Technology Watch articles and David authored Benchmark Ethics, a regular article in the first 32 issues of Ethix.

-Ethix has continued under Al’s leadership since that time.
-In September/October 2006, when Al was named the director of the Center for Integrity in Business at the School of Business and Economics, Seattle Pacific University, the publication of Ethix was moved into the center.
-IBTE continues in the background as the nonprofit home for the tools and earlier content of Ethix.
+Ethix has continued under Al’s leadership since 2003.
+In September/October 2006, when Al was named the director of the Center for Integrity in Business at the School of Business, Government, and Economics, Seattle Pacific University, the publication of Ethix was moved into the Center.

 The Institute for Business, Technology, and Ethics (IBTE) is an independent, nonprofit corporation governed by a board of directors.